What is the Economic Importance of Algae?

 Economic importance of Algae

-3. Pisciculture: In fish farming, Algae plays very important role because it helps in the production process.
-Fish used plankton and zooplankton as a food.
+3. Pisciculture: In fish farming, Algae plays a very important role because it helps in the production process.
+Fish used plankton and zooplankton as food.
 It helps in maintaining the health of the marine ecosystem because algae are naturally absorbent of carbon dioxide and also provide oxygen to the water.

 4. Fertilizer: Algae are rich in minerals and vitamins.
 So they also used as liquid fertilizer which helps in the repairing level of nitrogen present in the soil.